KDE/digikam-doc/color_management/camera_profiles.rst

     :alt:
     :align: center

-    The Draft of Color Management Logic for RAW Workflow Processing.
+    The Draft of Color Management Logic for RAW Workflow Processing

 Many commercial services provide profiling services, for a fee, of course.
 Or you can use `Argyll <http://www.argyllcms.com/>`_ to profile your camera yourself.
 If you want to profile your own camera, you will need an `IT8 target <https://en.wikipedia.org/wiki/IT8#Targets>`_, that is, an image containing squares of known colors.
 Along with the IT8 target, you will receive the appropriate set of known values for each square of color on the target.